tongphe/capistrano-rsync/README.md

 Troubleshooting
 ---------------
-If you need to hook after rsync:stage in your deploy.rb, the rsync namespace is not loaded yet.
+If you need to hook after rsync:stage_done in your deploy.rb, the rsync namespace is not loaded yet.

 So do it like this in your deploy.rb:
 ```
 namespace :rsync do
     # Create an empty task to hook with.
 Implementation will be come next
-    task :stage
+    task :stage_done

     # Then add your hook
-    after :stage, :my_task do
+    after :stage_done, :my_task do
       # Do some stuff.
     end
 end